jelmerk/hnswlib/hnswlib-spark/README.md

 and parallelize the indexing / querying.
 This may be  faster if you have many executors at your disposal and is appropriate when your dataset does not fit in the driver memory

-Distance functions optimized for use with sparse vectors will automatically be selected when the feature vector of the input dataset is a sparse vector.
+Distance functions optimized for use with sparse vectors will automatically be selected base on the input type

 Setup
 -----